sass-collective/sass-collective/packages/breakpoint/README.md

 }
 ```

-...will produce the following CSS.
+...will produce the following CSS...

 ```css
 @media (min-width: 960px) {